-- 3) Authorizes the governing board of a school district to require a student to complete additional coursework, beyond the courses required at the state level, in order to receive a diploma of graduation from high school. - 4) Requires that, when the History-Social Science Curriculum Framework is revised after January 1, 2017, the Instructional Quality Commission (IQC) consider including content on financial literacy at least twice in three grade spans (kindergarten through grade 5, grades 6-8, and grades 9-12), including instruction on: - a) Fundamentals of banking for personal use, including, but not limited to, savings and checking; - b) Principles of budgeting and personal finance; - c) Employment and understanding factors that affect net income; - d) Uses and costs of credit, including the relation of debt and interest to credit; - e) Uses and costs of loans, including student loans; - f) Types and costs of insurance; - g) Forms of governmental taxation; - h) Principles of investing and building wealth; - i) Identity theft and security; - i) Planning and paying for postsecondary education; and - k) Charitable giving. - 5) Requires that, concurrently with, but not prior to, the next revision of textbooks or curriculum frameworks in the social sciences, health, and mathematics curricula, the State Board of Education (SBE) ensure that these academic areas integrate components of human growth, human development, and human contribution to society, across the life course, and also financial literacy, including, but not limited to, budgeting and managing credit, student loans, consumer debt, and identity theft security.
+- a) Fundamentals of banking for personal use, including, but not limited to, savings and checking; - b) Principles of budgeting and personal finance; - c) Employment and understanding factors that affect net income; - d) Uses and costs of credit, including the relation of debt and interest to credit; - e) Uses and costs of loans, including student loans; - f) Types and costs of insurance; - g) Forms of governmental taxation; - h) Principles of investing and building wealth; - i) Identity theft and security; - j) Planning and paying for postsecondary education; and - k) Charitable giving.
+(EC 51284.5) - 6) Requires that, concurrently with, but not prior to, the next revision of textbooks or curriculum frameworks in the social sciences, health, and mathematics curricula, the State Board of Education (SBE) ensure that these academic areas integrate components of human growth, human development, and human contribution to society, across the life course, and also financial literacy, including, but not limited to, budgeting and managing credit, student loans, consumer debt, and identity theft security.
+(EC 51284)

-FISCAL EFFECT: This bill has been keyed as a possible state-mandated local program by the Office of Legislative Counsel.
+FISCAL EFFECT: This bill has been keyed a possible state-mandated local program by the Office of Legislative Counsel.